This page contains information about the Rates Rebate Scheme which benefits those on low incomes living in their own homes.

 ||Taxable business income (copy of your full business accounts is preferred) including details of Working for Families tax credits and whether any rates are claimed as a business expense. |

 Application processing time

-If you are not able to come into our offices, please contact us - we can arrange a staff member to visit at your home to assist with your rebate application.
+If you are not able to come into our offices, please contact us - we can arrange a staff member to assist with your rebate application.